Maxey Dell Moody III

-Early life

-Maxey Dell Moody III was born in Jacksonville, Florida on January 16, 1944.
-Max was the first son of Dorothy (née Boyd) and Maxey Dell Moody Jr. His maternal grandfather Thomas Boyd was born in England in 1885 and his maternal grandmother Dorothy (née Riordan) was born in Ireland in 1891.
-His paternal grandfather Maxey Dell Moody was president and founder of M. D. Moody & Sons, Inc. while his father Maxey Moody Jr. was vice president at the time of his birth.
-In 1949 Maxey Moody Sr. died leaving Maxey Moody Jr. as president and his uncle Muller Moody as vice president when Max was 5 years old.
-At a young age Max was exposed to his grandfather's business M. D. Moody accompanying his father on various work projects along with his younger brother Boyd.

-Max attended Assumption Catholic School graduating in 1957 and then Bishop Kenny High School graduating in 1961.
+Career

+M. D. Moody & Sons and MOBRO Marine

 After graduating from high school Max worked with his father at M. D. Moody & Sons doing many jobs as a technician, operations manager and executive.
 Max also worked at his father's newly formed company Moody Brothers of Jacksonville in the early 1960s as one of the first tug and barge technicians.

-Career

-M. D. Moody & Sons

 Max became President and CEO of M. D. Moody when his father Max Moody Jr. died in 1987.
 Max continued the diversification process of M. D. Moody with further subsidiaries such as Moody Light Equipment Rental, Moody Fabrication & Machine, Inc. and an acquisition of a local Sea Ray boat dealership.
 Max also began offering refurbished American cranes in conjunction with other manufacturers it represents.
 In 1992 Moody Brothers of Jacksonville became a corporate spin-off of M. D. Moody and renamed MOBRO Marine, Inc..
 Max also became Vice President of MOBRO Marine.
 M. D. Moody under Max Moody III reached a modest growth in the construction industry by utilizing its equipment on construction projects such as Alltel Stadium and the Acosta Bridge.